hmldns/nautex/README.md

 This is an MCP server that integrates PRD and TRD building tool [Nautex AI](https://nautex.ai) with the Coding Agents.

+Supported agents:
+- Claude Code
+- Codex
+- Cursor
+- OpenCode
-Supported agents: Cursor, Claude Code, Gemini CLI (coming soon)
+- Gemini CLI (coming soon)

 # Motivation